-The Nagas are a backward tribe with poor living conditions.
+The Naga warriors are a backward tribe with poor living conditions.
 Their main source of income is agriculture although they carry out a number of other activities.
-They manufacture clothes of various colors such as blue, black, scarlet, pale terra-cotta and yellow.
+They manufacture clothes of various colors such as blue, black, scarlet, pale terra-cotta, and yellow.
 Naga blacksmiths are also found together with potters and basket makers.
 They make a number of beautiful wood art pieces and bamboo mats.

 The household work is left exclusively to the women while the men carry out most of the agricultural and other outside work.
 Raising the children is also left exclusively to the women.

-The Nagas use very less cloth to cover their bodies.
-The men use only loin cloth to cover while women wear mekhala which remains above knee.
+The Naga warriors use very less cloth to cover their bodies.
+The men use loincloth to cover while women wear mekhala which remains above the knee.
 The upper part of their body is covered by shawls exclusive to different tribes.
-Jewelries of metals and beads add beauty to the tribal women.
-Ornaments like armlets, amulets, anklet, bracelet, earring and headgear are often worn.
+Jewelry of metals and beads add beauty to the tribal women.
+Ornaments like armlets, amulets, anklets, bracelets, earrings, and headgear are often worn.

 Religion and Beliefs in Naga tribe